lucaCambi77/360t/README.md

 To use the application you need java 8 installed in your machine.
 For the socket game, address 59090 must not be in use, otherwise change the address in the Constant class to one that can be used to run the application

-There is a default profiles with which you can run the application
+There is a default profiles with which you can intall the application

-To install
+To install :

 	- mvn clean install

-To run
+To run :

 There are two games to play (both of sh files must have execute rights, see command chmod +x)